Awards

 Richmond Branch Scholarships

 Richmond Branch Scholarships are awarded annually.
-The next Richmond Branch Scholarships will be awarded in the year 2023.
+The next Richmond Branch Scholarships will be awarded in the year 2026.
 Eligible students must have studied with a Richmond Branch teacher and obtained the highest mark in the discipline of piano, strings, woodwinds/brass, voice, or guitar.
-Presentation of scholarships is scheduled for the scholarship recital on June 4th, 2023.
+The presentation of scholarships is scheduled for the scholarship recital on June 14th, 2026.
 Please refer to Richmond Branch Scholarship rules and regulations and the application form for detailed information.
-Results from the following exam boards are accepted by the deadline of March 1st, 2023:
+Results from the following exam boards are accepted by the deadline of March 4th, 2026:

 • Royal Conservatory of Music (RCM), and Conservatory/other